mustafahrahimi/SellUP/README.md

 - **Data Sync**
   - Fetch mock data from external API
   - Sync local inventory with central server
+- **Search By id, name**
+  - Search products by ID or name from the product table
 - **Analytics**
-  - Sales breakdown
+  - Sales breakdown per product
-  - Stock vs. Price trend visualization
+  - Stock vs. Price trend visualization per product

 ## Screenshots

+### A preview of some of the features in the application.

 ### 1. Welcome Screen
 ![Welcome Screen](Screenshots/Entry_page.png)